 Additionally, North Carolina and South Carolina afford some of the strictest protections for consumers in the nation through the North Carolina Unfair and Deceptive Trade Act, the South Carolina Unfair Practices Act, and their Predatory Lending Acts.
 Unfortunately, some lenders or their agents disregard these rules or skirt them by trying to stay one step ahead of the legal forms.

 Trust our civil litigation attorney at The Law Offices of Jason E. Taylor for the help you need combating these unfair practices.
 We can be reached at (800) 351-3008.

 We are Committed to Protecting Your Rights as a Consumer

 The consequences of these acts include mortgage foreclosures, bankruptcies, and financial hardship on innocent consumers.
-Our civil right lawyer fights to protect our clients.
+Our civil rights lawyer fights to protect our clients.

 We offer Serious Legal Assistance for Complex Civil Matters.

-Sorting through the complexities of the many consumer protection statutes and regulations, along with the volume of documents usually involved and the technicalities of the transaction, is a challenging undertaking.
-Over the years, the civil litigation lawyers at our firm have developed strong relationships with consumer advocates around the country in order to render thorough and knowledgeable opinions on the merit of potential claims.
-Please contact us if you have been harmed and let us see what we can do to help you.
+Sorting through the complexities of the many consumer protection statutes and regulations, along with the volume of documents usually involved and the technicalities of the transaction is a challenging undertaking.
+Over the years, the civil litigation lawyers at our firm have developed strong relationships with consumer advocates around the country to render thorough and knowledgeable opinions on the merit of potential claims.
+Please contact us if you have been harmed and see what we can do to help you.